 Looking for more?
 Here are some additional do's and don'ts for engaging with journalists on social media.

 Beyond mainstream social media channels like Facebook and Twitter, another digital platform to consider is HARO (Help a Reporter Out), a database that connects reporters and sources (that’s you!).
 Journalists pose questions to gain information for stories, while you get to offer expert advice and potentially gain media coverage for your organization.
+(Intrigued?
+Check out this ultimate guide to HARO.)

 No matter which platforms you use, take advantage of new technologies and media that allow for increased connectivity and storytelling.